rob-blackbourn/jetblack-js-date/README.md

 }
 ```

+The above example demonstrates how the [jsdelivr](https://www.jsdelivr.com/) content delivery
-Note how the `jsdelivr` CDN can be used to access the specific timezone file.
+network can be leveraged to serve the timezone data, through it's ability to access individual
+files.

+The list of all available zones is provided at `dist/latest/zones.json`.